 By getting a more powerful processor, you can help your computer think and work faster.
 This alone may be enough to optimize the power of the RAM you already have and help you maximize your investment in any new RAM you do add.
 If more RAM is like a bigger workbench, then a faster processor is similar to inviting a friend over to help you with your work.

-But it’s not a matter of making an either-or choice between more RAM and a faster CPU—each can be as important as the other, and are reliant and complementary to the other, as well as to the performance capabilities of your motherboard, hard drive, and other computer components.
+RAM and the CPU—each works complementary to the other, as well as to the performance capabilities of your motherboard, hard drive, and other computer components.